jasondsmith72/jason-mcp-servers/README.md

 2. Create separate directories for each server
 3. Copy the appropriate server code to each directory
 4. Set up dependencies for each server
+5. For the desktop-commander server, we get it from a separate repository

 ## Requirements